School of Health Professions > Background Checks and Drug Screening for Students

 If there is a conviction that does not disqualify the applicant/student from a program and subsequent affiliation, the student should be aware that this may not be the case for the professional certifying agency.
 It is the student’s responsibility to confirm whether or not the conviction will prevent them from taking a certification or qualifying examination upon completion of an academic program.

-For specific details and instructions for completing these requirements, please see the instructions for initiating the background check and drug screening.
+For specific details and instructions for completing these requirements, please see the instructions in the box along the right side of this page.